ska-telescope/ska-integration-test-harness/docs/src/ith_as_a_platform.rst

 Usage Example 1 (simple): Command + LRC & State Synchronisation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In this first simple example we will show how to use the action mechanism with the already provided blocks to execute a simple **Tango command call**, the consequent **LRC completion check** and the **state synchronisation**.
+In this first simple example, we demonstrate how to use the action mechanism with the provided blocks to execute a basic **Tango command call**, the subsequent **LRC completion check**, and the **state synchronisation**.

-Let's assume we have a Tango device and that we want to send it a command.
-Let's also assume that the command 1) is a Long Running Command (LRC) and 2) will change the state of some other devices to a particular state.
-Let's say we want to be sure
-the command is executed correctly (without errors) and that the desired states are reached.
-To do so, we proceed the following way:
+Assume we have a Tango device and want to send it a command.
+Also, assume that the command 1) is a Long Running Command (LRC) and 2) will cause the state of some other devices to change to a particular state.
+Suppose we want to ensure that the command executes correctly (without errors) and that the desired states are reached.
+To achieve this, we proceed as follows:

-1. we define the command as an instance of :py:class:`ska_integration_test_harness.extensions.actions.TangoLRCAction`
+1. Define the command as an instance of :py:class:`ska_integration_test_harness.extensions.actions.TangoLRCAction`.
-2. we define a pre condition an instance of :py:class:`ska_integration_test_harness.core.assertions.AssertDevicesAreInState` to check the initial state of the devices and be sure the action is executed from a valid initial state
+2. Define a pre-condition using an instance of :py:class:`ska_integration_test_harness.core.assertions.AssertDevicesAreInState` to verify the initial state of the devices and ensure the action executes from a valid initial state.
-3. we define the expected state transitions as post conditions using instances of :py:class:`ska_integration_test_harness.core.assertions.AssertDevicesStateChanges`
+3. Define the expected state transitions as post-conditions using instances of :py:class:`ska_integration_test_harness.core.assertions.AssertDevicesStateChanges`.
-4. we add some directives to impose a timeout, to synchronise also the LRC completion and to fail early if some LRC error is detected
+4. Add directives to impose a timeout, synchronise LRC completion, and fail early if an LRC error is detected.
-5. finally, given the action object enriched with all those directives, we execute it
+5. Finally, execute the enriched action object with all the directives applied.

 .. code-block:: python

     import tango
     import json

     from ska_integration_test_harness.extensions.actions import (
         TangoLRCAction
     )